benzAI-team/BenzAI/details.md

 * by importing one or several structures from files or from our database,
 * by an automatic generation using constraints.

-The user can define as many collections as they wish.
+The user can define as many collections as they wishes.
 Benzenoid structures can be added, deleted or moved from a collection to another at the user's convenience.

 An example of a collection: